m1griffin/arrayfunc/README.rst

           to 64 bit.
 Added SIMD support for some functions which provided a significant performance for those affected.
 Updated supported versions of Debian and FreeBSD to current releases.
+* 2.1.1 - Fixed missing header files in PyPI package.
+No functional changes.
+* 3.0.0 - Changed package format to "Wheel" files.
+No functional changes.